 What is ARESTIN?

 Periodontitis is caused due to accumulated plaque and tartar.
 Plaque and tartar can cause severe harm the longer they stay on your teeth.
-Tartar cannot be removed by brushing and flossing alone; it requires professional cleaning as well.
+Tartar cannot be removed by brushing and flossing alone; it requires professional cleaning.

 Scaling and root planing treatment is done to remove the plaque and tartar deposits from your teeth.
-Scaling is the removal of hardened tartar from above and below the gumline.
+Scaling is the removal of hardened tartar from above and below the gum line.
 Root planing is a technique for smoothing uneven surfaces and removing bacteria beneath the gum line.
-The dentist cleans below the gum line to remove plaque and tartar accumulation on the roots of the teeth where the illness has impacted the bones.
+The dentist cleans below the gum line to remove plaque and tartar accumulation from the roots of the teeth so that the infection does not impact the bone.

-After this procedure, the dentist places Arestin into the gum pockets that not only promotes proper healing of the area but also eliminates the chances of reinfection.
-Arestin and deep cleaning work together to combat microorganisms that scaling alone may leave behind.
-It is important that you inform your dentist if you're pregnant, breastfeeding, or allergic to any part of the medicine.
+After this procedure, the dentist places Arestin into the gum pockets to not only promote proper healing of the area but also eliminatethe risk of reinfection.
+Arestin and deep cleaning work together to combat microorganisms that cleaning alone may leave behind.
+It is important that you inform your dentist if you're pregnant, breastfeeding, or allergic to any medication.

 Some Important Aspects to Know and Do After the Treatment